 There are many different types of teas that are known for many different types of ailments.
-If you’d like to see which teas correspond to certain ailments, check out our post covering this topic HERE.
-(Possibly link the other article?)
+If you’d like to see which teas correspond to certain ailments, check out our post covering this topic here.
 A common misconception is that any hot liquid with flowers and fruits is a tea.
 Any plant, flower, or fruit mixed without the camellia sinensis is not a tea by categorization.
 These are called herbal teas or tisanes.
 Chamomile and Peppermint ‘tea’ are two popular examples.

 White tea is predominantly manufactured in southern China and is known for it’s light and delicate bouquet.
 It is the least processed type of tea, making it taste earthy and natural.
 Don’t be fooled by its light body, however.
 White tea still has a bit of caffeine and is the perfect thing to get you through an afternoon slump.
 One of the highest qualities of white tea is Bai Mu Dan, or White Peony.
 White tea is best enjoyed steeped with 175-185-degree water for 2-3 minutes.